-What happens if you miss a dose of chemotherapy or a radiation treatment?
-Cancer treatment is designed to kill as many cancer cells as possible.
-If you miss treatments, the cancer cell killing does not happen.
-The cancer cells have an opportunity to continue to grow.
+What happens if you are being treated for lung cancer, but miss a dose of chemotherapy or a radiation treatment?
+Treatment is designed to kill as many lung cancer cells as possible.
+If you miss a treatment, killing of the lung cancer cells does not happen.
+The lung cancer has an opportunity to continue to grow.
 They may become more resistant to treatment.

 Chemotherapy and radiation therapy have a number of side effects.
-If treatments are missed, you may experience treatment side effects without as many cancer cell killing effects.
+If treatments are missed, you may still experience treatment side effects without as many lung cancer cells killed.

-It is important to receive the prescribed dose of chemotherapy at the scheduled time.
+It is important to receive the prescribed dose of chemotherapy for your lung cancer at the scheduled time.
 This will give you the best chance to benefit from treatment.
-Chemotherapy treatment follows a specific schedule.
+Chemotherapy for lung cancer follows a specific schedule.
 This schedule was determined after many years of research to learn the best dose and timing of treatment.
 Chemotherapy is given in a number of cycles that together add up to one whole treatment.

 The treatment plan you have been given by your team is most likely to give you the best result.
 Not following this plan reduces the chances it will work as well.

 Sometimes changes to your chemotherapy schedule are unavoidable.